-CNCS liaises on a regular basis with ENISA, ISAC (Information Sharing and Analysis Centre) and with the OSCE.
+CNCS liaises on a regular basis with ENISA, ISACs (Information Sharing and Analysis Centres) and with the OSCE.
+The CNCS also works in close co-operation with NATO and the European Commission.

 4. Key Affirmative Security Requirements

 4.1 Personal Data